Public information requests affecting city operations

 The decision was made to solicit the services of Sullivan Shoemaker.

-Stutte said the plan now if it is going to take more than four hours to review the emails, the city will send those to Sullivan Shoemaker.
+If it is going to take more than four hours to review emails, Stutte said the plan now is the city will send those to Sullivan Shoemaker.

 Schukei recalled a recent request from someone trying to figure out if the person had a claim against a contractor.
 The request was interested in permits.

-“It’s not for us to judge if those are legitimate things or illegitimate things, but there’s all kinds of different motivations for people to make public records requests,” Schukei said.
+“It’s not for us to judge if those are legitimate things or illegitimate things, but there’s all kinds of different motivations for people to make public records requests,” he said.

 Commented